Mouth Sores: Large or Small, No Fun at All!

 - Apply Cold Sore Creams: There are many creams at the store that contain alcohol and effectively dry out the sore.
 For some people, these speed healing time.

-- Use Lipbalm and Sunblock: Since sunburn clearly stresses the skin and can cause cold sore outbreaks, keeping your lips moisturized and protected from the sun helps prevent cold sores Choose a moisturizing lipbalm with a powerful sunblock such as zinc oxide.
+- Use Lipbalm and Sunblock: Since sunburn clearly stresses the skin and can cause cold sore outbreaks, keeping your lips moisturized and protected from the sun helps prevent cold sores.
+In addition, choose a moisturizing lipbalm with a powerful sunblock such as zinc oxide.

 - Try a Cool Compress: A cool, damp cloth can help inflammation and reduce redness.
-This can also speed crusting and healing.
+Moreover, this can also speed crusting and healing.

 Mouth Abrasions and Leukoplakia: